mplodowski/seomanager-plugin-public/README.md

 ## Integration with models

-SEO fields can be attached to any OctoberCMS model with single line of code.
+SEO fields can be attached to any October CMS model with single line of code.
 You just need to implement SEO Behavior in your model class like so:

 ```
 public $implement = ['@Renatio.SeoManager.Behaviors.SeoModel'];